 The number of people with glaucoma in Asia is estimated to increase from 51 million in 2013 to 81 million in 2040.

 Usually, the ailment progresses slowly and insidiously, and the individual is generally unaware of the condition until it is too late.
 When one experiences a symptom, there is generally already moderate to severe nerve damage.
 This is why the condition is known as the “quiet thief of sight”.

 The eye continuously produces a clear fluid in the eye, which flows out of the eye form the drainage angle.
 Glaucoma is caused by a build-up of fluid within the eye.

 Different Types of Glaucoma

-Most glaucomas present as a slowly progressive disease, with the common forms being Primary Open-Angle Glaucoma and Chronic Angle-Closure Glaucoma.
-These usually affect the middle-aged or elderly people.
-Glaucoma may be inherited, which means that relatives of people with glaucoma have a higher risk.
+Glaucoma usually progress slowly, with the most prevalent kinds being Primary Open-Angle Glaucoma and Chronic Angle-Closure Glaucoma.
+These commonly afflict those in their 40s or 50s.
+Glaucoma can be inherited, which means that relatives of glaucoma patients are at a higher risk.

 Primary Open-Angle Glaucoma

 In many countries, Primary Open-Angle Glaucoma is the most commonly found.
 In this type of glaucoma, the drainage angles are open, however the drainage system is impaired.
 Hence, there is a build-up of fluid within the eye.
 It progresses slowly and has hardly any symptoms in the early stages.